stevenlriv/php-skit/README.md

 Install php-skit on an app deploment enviroment like Digital Ocean.
 Follow the steps below:

-1. Set debug to false on config/debug.php
+1. Set debug to false on "config/debug.php"

 2. Generate new private keys.
 You can learn below how to do it.

 3. Update the rest of the configuration variables that are not enviroment variables.
 They can be found on "config/general.php"

 4. Make sure to add every single enviroment variable to that app enviroment.
-All required enviroment variables can be found in config/_debugEnviromentVariables.php.
+All required enviroment variables can be found in "config/_debugEnviromentVariables.php".
 On production this file will not work.

-5. Upload MySQL.sql to your database
+5. Upload MySQL.sql to your database & remove "config/_debugEnviromentVariables.php"

 ### For local installation